Rebecca (1940 film): Plot

 In Monte Carlo, Maxim de Winter (Laurence Olivier) stops to speak to Mrs. Edythe Van Hopper (Florence Bates) only after recognizing her companion (Joan Fontaine), the woman he had encountered earlier.

 On the French Riviera, Maxim de Winter stands at a cliff edge, seemingly contemplating suicide.
 A young woman shouts at him to stop him in his tracks, but he curtly asks her to walk on.

-Later, at a Monte Carlo hotel, the same young woman, serving as a paid companion to the pompous aging Mrs. Van Hopper, again encounters the debonair widower de Winter.
+Later, at a Monte Carlo hotel, the same young woman, serving as a paid companion to the pompous, elderly Mrs. Van Hopper, again encounters the debonair widower de Winter.
 Aspiring to social prominence, Mrs. Van Hopper is obsequious to the aristocratic de Winter, but is soon confined to her room due to illness.
 Maxim invites the companion on excursions, which she conceals from her employer.
-The young woman soon becomes infatuated, though puzzled by such attention.
-Upon her recovery, Mrs. Van Hopper decides to leave Monte Carlo; her companion furtively informs Maxim of her departure, and Maxim unexpectedly proposes marriage.
+The young woman soon becomes infatuated, though puzzled by Maxim's attention.
+Upon her recovery, Mrs. Van Hopper decides to leave Monte Carlo; her companion furtively informs Maxim of her departure, and he unexpectedly proposes marriage.
 After being informed of the proposal by Maxim, a shocked Mrs. Van Hopper privately tells her companion that Maxim is marrying her as a desperate distraction, because he is still tormented by thoughts of his beloved dead wife, Rebecca.
 She asserts that her companion is ill-prepared to be the second Mrs. de Winter and cannot hope to succeed as the mistress of the stately Manderley.

 Maxim brings his new bride back to Manderley, his grand mansion by the sea in Cornwall.
 Manderley is dominated by its austere housekeeper, Mrs. Danvers, a cold and unyielding woman, a confidante of the first Mrs. de Winter.
-Danvers harbors deep resentment for the new Mrs. de Winter, who she views as a usurper.
+Danvers harbors deep resentment for the new Mrs. de Winter, whom she views as a usurper.
 Danvers feeds the bride's insecurity by showing her Rebecca's lavish bedroom suite, left untouched and denied to the new wife, and by retaining items throughout the house with Rebecca's monogram.

 The new Mrs. de Winter is intimidated by the grandeur of Manderley and its staff.

 Danvers tricks the insecure second Mrs. de Winter into wearing the same costume Rebecca wore at her last costume ball.

 Danvers tries to convince the dispirited second Mrs. de Winter to end a hopeless marriage by jumping out a window to her death.

 Mrs. Danvers is questioned by Jack Favell during a break in the inquest proceedings into Rebecca's death.